About Rosie Withey

 My Methods and Philosophy

-The philosophy that underlies all of my work, whether in EFL, wellbeing coaching or rider training, is that your relationship to yourself, and the ability to be who you really are, is the foundation from which all relationship springs – with your loved ones, your professional colleagues, your wider community and also with your horse.
+The philosophy that underlies all of my work, whether in EFL, emotional wellbeing coaching or rider training, is that your relationship to yourself, and the ability to be who you really are, is the foundation from which all relationship springs – with your loved ones, your professional colleagues, your wider community and also with your horse.

 It’s well known that who we are and how we feel emanates out and affects everything around us.
 We know how it feels to be in the presence of someone who is genuinely calm, compassionate and interested; these people have a warm, gentle and uplifting energy.
 Equally, we have all experienced being in the company of someone who is out of sorts.
 Many people are hiding their true selves, whether that’s because they fear being vulnerable, are taking a path that is not of their own choosing, or for whatever reason cannot express how they really feel.
 We are energetic beings, and can sense the disconnect between the real person inside and the mask that they wear.